Jefferson Poland

-John Jefferson Poland (July 12, 1942 – November 17, 2017) better known as John Fuck Poland was an activist, co-founder of the Sexual Freedom League, and convicted child molester.
+John Jefferson Poland (July 12, 1942 – November 17, 2017), who sometimes went by Jefferson Fuck Poland and Jefferson Clitlick, was an activist who co-founded the Sexual Freedom League.

 Early life

 Poland was born in Indiana in 1942.
 He became a student at Florida State University and majored in sociology.
 He was expelled from that university in 1960 for his integrationist work with the Congress for Racial Equality (CORE).
 He participated with the Freedom Riders in Florida and in June 1961 was one of the "Tallahassee Ten" who were arrested for unlawful assembly at a segregated airport restaurant.
 A year later, he was involved in Ban the Bomb activities.

 Poland moved to California and worked as an agricultural labor organizer, renting a room in the home of Dolores Huerta.
 He worked with CORE to register black voters in Louisiana in the summer of 1963.

 Poland participated in one of the first known LGBT rights demonstrations in the United States.
 Poland, along with organizer Randy Wicker and several others, picketed the Whitehall Induction Center in New York City to protest the US military's exclusion of homosexuals from military service and the violation of confidentiality of gay men's draft records.
 Sources differ on the date of this demonstration, with some citing 1963 and others 1964.